Endometriosis for Parents: All Guides

 What are the symptoms of endometriosis?

-The location of the endometrial implants and the way in which the lesions affect the pelvic organs contribute to the symptoms girls may have.
-Some girls may have pain with exercise, sex, and/or after a pelvic exam, others do not.
-Although not as common, some girls may have painful or frequent urination, diarrhea or constipation with pelvic pain.
-It’s important to remember that some girls have a lot of endometriosis and have very little pain, while others may have a small amount of endometriosis and severe pain.
+The location of the endometrial implants and the way in which the lesions affect the pelvic organs contribute to the symptoms people may have.
+Some people may have pain with exercise, sex, and/or after a pelvic exam, others do not.
+Although not as common, some people may have painful or frequent urination, diarrhea or constipation with pelvic pain.
+It’s important to remember that some people have a lot of endometriosis and have very little pain, while others may have a small amount of endometriosis and severe pain.

 What causes endometriosis?

-Although we know that some young women may be slightly more likely to develop endometriosis because female relatives have it, the fact is we do not know the cause of this disease.
+Although we know that some young people may be slightly more likely to develop endometriosis because female relatives have it, the fact is we do not know the cause of this disease.

 The three most accepted theories are: